 A bridal tea party is not necessarily a food-focused event so make sure guests know in advance they are joining for refreshments in light snacks so they can plan accordingly (either grabbing some heavier fare pre or post-shower).
 This is the brides moment to share her happy news with those nearest and dearest to the almost newlyweds.
 After all, you only get married once (alright maybe for some a couple of times) so might as well make some happy memories to remember the joyous occasion.

 Using the theme of a tea party for a bridal shower immediately elevates and event, so make sure you choose venues appropriately.
-A tea party theme typically should be arranged at a nice hotel restaurant in your town or neighboring city, but any upscale restaurant or rentable hall space should do.
-I would avoid hosting a bridal shower tea party in your home unless you have put a lot of attention and detail into your outdoor entertaining or dining room space.
+A tea party theme typically should be arranged at a nice hotel restaurant in your town or neighboring city, but an upscale restaurant or rentable hall space should do.
+Avoid hosting a bridal shower tea party in your home unless you have put a lot of attention and detail into your outdoor entertaining or dining room space.
 Setting a great atmosphere and a sophisticated tone for your event is step one before the cute little sandwiches even make their appearance.

 Setting the Stage

-Serve the food and beverages buffet style since there won't be a plated entree as part of your menu.
+- Serve the food and beverages buffet style since there won't be a plated entree as part of your menu.

-Decorate the buffet and guest tables with linens and flowers selected with the bride's colors in mind.
+- Decorate the buffet and guest tables with linens and flowers selected with the bride's colors in mind.

-Plan to organize a few bridal shower games for fun and to help break the ice when guests first arrive.
+- Plan to organize a few bridal shower games for fun and to help break the ice when guests first arrive.

-When the bride arrives, give her a small bouquet to welcome her, and she can use it to mark her place.
+- When the bride arrives, give her a small bouquet to welcome her, and she can use it to mark her place.

-Create a tussy mussy for each guest and tie them with ribbon that is wide enough to write each guest's name—then use them as place cards.
+- Create a tussy mussy for each guest and tie them with ribbon that is wide enough to write each guest's name—then use them as place cards.

-Assorted pots of tea.
+- Assorted pots of tea.
 Keep refreshing them with hot water throughout the party.

-Chocolate covered strawberries.
+- Chocolate covered strawberries.
 Offer an assortment of white and milk chocolate dipped berries for visual interest.

-Create and decorate elegant Angel Food Cupcakes.
+- Create and decorate the elegant Angel Food Cupcakes.

-A large Fresh Fruit Salad.
+- A large Fresh Fruit Salad.

-Assorted Chocolate Truffles.
+- Assorted Chocolate Truffles.

-Serve Blushing Bride champagne cocktails.
+- Serve Blushing Bride champagne cocktails.

 Send guests home with party favors that will help them remember this special party.
 Think about a gift that will fit with the bride's interests.
 You might give each guest any of the following:

-A small container with loose tea and a tea ball.
+- A small container with loose tea and a tea ball.

-A package of tiny cookies or candies.
+- A package of tiny cookies or candies.

-A seed packet with a trowel.
+- A seed packet with a trowel.

-A cookie cutter and homemade cookie mix in a decorated jar.
+- A cookie cutter and homemade cookie mix in a decorated jar.